Linux 软件免费装

 Does Royal MCP duplicate what WordPress core now does?

 No. WordPress 6.9 added the Abilities API — a primitive for registering AI-callable functions — and the wordpress/mcp-adapter package bridges abilities to the MCP protocol.
-Royal MCP is a full MCP server with the security layer, connector flows, and plugin integrations that the bare primitive does not include: enforced API key auth, OAuth 2.0 for Claude Desktop, per-IP rate limiting, audit logging, sensitive-data redaction, 67 ready-to-use WordPress core tools, and 49 integration tools that auto-load for WooCommerce, GuardPress, SiteVault, ForgeCache, Royal Ledger, and Royal Links.
+Royal MCP is a full MCP server with the security layer, connector flows, and plugin integrations that the bare primitive does not include: enforced API key auth, OAuth 2.0 for Claude Desktop, per-IP rate limiting, audit logging, sensitive-data redaction, 67 ready-to-use WordPress core tools, and 59 integration tools that auto-load for WooCommerce, GuardPress, SiteVault, ForgeCache, Royal Ledger, Royal Links, Elementor, and Advanced Custom Fields.

 Does Royal MCP work with WooCommerce?